Reviews You Can Rely On

 Dries slowly

 The La Sportiva Bushido III has always been a sensitive and trail-ready running shoe.
-Its recent updates have catapulted it to the top, making it a trail shoe that we eagerly deem the best.
-With a ruggedly protective toe cap, well-tractioned outsole, and an intimate trail feel even with a rock plate, the Bushido is ready to tackle a variety of terrain types.
+This version has numerous improvements from previous iterations, making it a trail shoe that we eagerly deem the best for running seriously rugged terrain.
+With an ultra-protective toe cap, well-tractioned outsole, and an intimate trail feel even with a rock plate, the Bushido is ready to tackle a variety of terrain types.
 Its 7 mm heel-toe drop and slightly wide heel create confidence that pairs well with its grippy Bi-Compound FriXion XT 2.0 V-Groove3 outsole.
 If you are seeking a durable, do-it-all trail shoe that will take your running endeavors to new heights, we do not hesitate to recommend this alpine-ready superstar.

 The Bushdio III is on the heavier side, weighing in at just over 9 ounces per women's size 6.5 (US) shoe.
 This shoe packs a serious tactical punch, which makes it such a strong shoe, so we didn't mind the extra few ounces.
-This exceptional sensitivity of the Bushido takes a bit of time to adjust to, but once your feet adjust and your small muscles start engaging, you'll likely never go back to a plush runner again.
+The exceptional sensitivity of the Bushido takes a bit of time to adjust to, but once your feet adjust and your small muscles start engaging, it's easy to enjoy the ride it provides.
 The ability to feel the terrain beneath you and make micro-adjustments as you run seriously levels up the trail experience.
 If your runs take you through creeks, puddles, and rivers, know that the Bushido doesn't dry out as readily as flimsier built options.
 Trail enthusiasts seeking a burly, well-tractioned shoe that is suitable for nearly all trail occasions will love everything the highest-scoring Bushido offers.

 Read more: La Sportiva Bushido III review

-Through creeks, snowfields, and across alpine peaks, the Bushido III is a rugged trail shoe that will get you where you want to be with comfort, sensitivity, and ultimate protection.
+Through creeks, snowfields, and across alpine peaks, the Bushido III is a rugged trail shoe with excellent traction through the worst conditions and great sensitivity to keep you moving on technical terrain.

 Credit: Ally Arcuri